 - Monitor social media job boards for upcoming employment opportunities.

-Leveraging Your Reputation During the Job Hunt
+4. Leverage Your Reputation During the Job Hunt

 So you’re ready to dive into the employment search – congratulations!
 According to statistics from Jobvite, an employee recruitment company, 77% of recruiters surveyed have actually hired candidates through networks like LinkedIn, Facebook, or Twitter.
-Now that you have your online reputation cleaned up, you can actively use your digital presence as a way to connect with recruiters, provide supplemental material to your resume, and increase your professional resources.
+Now that you have your online reputation cleaned up, you can actively use your digital presence as a way to connect with recruiters, provide supplemental material to your resume and increase your professional resources.

-We’re often encouraged to keep paper and digital copies of our resumes brief, no longer than one page.
+We’re often encouraged to keep paper and digital copies of our resumes brief – no longer than one page.
 However, our social media accounts can help us fill in the blanks.
 Here’s how:

-Create Profiles to Cover Your Bases
+Create Profiles to Cover your bases

 In this digital era, some recruiters see your social media presence as a sign of credibility.
 Unfortunately, this doesn’t bode well for those who wish to maintain their privacy by not participating in social media.
 A lack of networking accounts can send the wrong message to recruiters regarding social and emotional health.
 Having existing accounts, even if they provide sparse information, can be better than having no online presence at all.